Air New Zealand and Spark deal on Airpoints with Rugby World Cup sweetener

 The partnership comes as both companies wrestle with technical glitches.

-Spark Sport streaming of some events has been lumpy and there is growing concern some fans will struggle with the technology for accessing the Cup, just 16 days away.
+Spark Sport streaming of some events has been lumpy and there is growing concern some fans will struggle with the technology for accessing the World Cup, which is just 16 days away.

-Last month, Air New Zealand announced more than 3 per cent of them may have had their privacy breached in a phishing incident relating to two Air New Zealand staff accounts.
+Last month, Air New Zealand announced more than 3 per cent of Airpoints customers may have had their privacy breached in a phishing incident relating to two Air New Zealand staff accounts.

 The airline notified more than 100,000 members of the problem.
-Airpoints accounts were not accessed, however, some of the information relating to Airpoints members' profiles may have been visible.
+Airpoints accounts were not accessed but some of the information relating to Airpoints members' profiles may have been visible.

 The airline said in August it was further strengthening its security processes to prevent similar incidents.